-NO.2 EXPEDITIONARY HEALTH SQUADRON No.2 Expeditionary Health Squadron (2EHS) is the custodian of the deployable Role 1 Medical Treatment Facility, the Hazard Assessment Team capability and a Squadron Aviation Medicine team capability for Air Force.
+NO.2 EXPEDITIONARY HEALTH SQUADRON No.2 Expeditionary Health Squadron (2EHS) is the custodian of the deployable Role 1 Medical Treatment Facility, the Hazard Assessment Team capability, the Agile Medical capability and a Squadron Aviation Medicine team capability for Air Force.
 The squadron is required to generate and posture forces to deliver agile and scalable aerospace health capabilities for the integrated force in a range of threat environments.
-2EHS provides specialist health advice and scalable aerospace health support to aviators operating across the national airbase network, at remote locations and at deployed airbases.
-The squadron also partners with Joint Health Command (JHC) and provides the airmindedness input to the delivery of garrison health services in JHC health facilities that support flying operations.
-In addition to primary capabilities, 2EHS also holds dental, radiography, pharmacy, logistics, administration and specialist health reserve personnel that can contribute to the Role 2 Medical Treatment Facility.
-2EHS encompasses a main body located at RAAF Base Williamtown with detachments at RAAF Bases Darwin, Edinburgh, Pearce and Tindal.
+2EHS provides specialist health advice and scalable aerospace health support to aviators operating across the national airbase network, at remote locations and globally across deployed airbases.
+2EHS partners with Joint Health Command (JHC), providing the airmindedness overlay to the delivery of garrison health services in JHC health facilities that support flying operations.
+In addition to its primary capabilities, 2EHS also have dental, radiography, pharmacy, logistics, administration and specialist health reserve personnel that can contribute to the Air Force Role 2 Medical Treatment Facility.
+2EHS encompasses a main headquarters located at RAAF Base Williamtown with detachments at RAAF Bases Darwin, Edinburgh, Pearce and Tindal.

-NO.1 SECURITY FORCES SQUADRON The origins of No.1 Security Forces Squadron (1SECFOR SQN) extend back to World War II and the Northern Territory.
-In 2014 it relocated to Williamtown from Amberley as part of change in how Air Force conducted security across its ••••• airbases.
-ISECFOR SON provides essential security functions through the employment of Security Forces personnel at Williamtown, Richmond, Canberra, Point Cook and East Sale.
-The squadron is responsible for providing Force Protection measures across those locations, which include flight-line security, incident response and weapon training to Air Force personnel on the bases.
-Recently the Chief of Air Force initiated an Air Force Security Transformation that will see 1SECFOR increase its expeditionary operations, protecting deployed Air Force assets on exercises and operations globally.
-ISECFOR SQN will now focus on supporting aircraft and other assets that deploy, and divest itself of the Airbase Security functions at Williamtown, Richmond, Canberra, Point Cook and East Sale.
-That will see 26 Squadron at Williamtown increase in size as it absorbs the airside security function.
-As always, 1SECFOR SQN will remain adaptive to meet the evolving security needs of Air Force as it moves into the future
+NO.1 SECURITY FORCES SQUADRON The origins of No.1 Security Forces Squadron (1SECFOR SON) extend back to World War II and the Northern Territory.
+In 2014, 1SECFOR relocated to Williamtown from Amberley as part of change in how Air Force conducted security across its airbases.
+ISECFOR SQN provides contemporary and essential security functions through the employment of security forces personnel at Williamtown, Amberley, Richmond, and Point Cook.
+The squadron is responsible for providing global force protection for air and space assets via measures including flight-line security, airbase security operations (ASO), incident response to global crises and ASO training to Air Force personnel on the bases.
+In 2022, Chief of Air Force initiated an Air Force Security Transformation which tasks 1SECFOR with the expeditionary responsibility for security effects, protecting deployed Air Force assets on exercises and operations globally.
+ISECFOR SQN continues to focus on supporting aircraft and other assets that deploy, and no longer focuses on the National Airbase Network Security functions at Williamtown, Richmond, Canberra, Point Cook and East Sale.

+That will see 26SON at Williamtown increase in size as it absorbs the airside security function.
+As always, 1SECFOR SQN will remain adaptive to meet the evolving security needs of Air Force as it moves into the future. ......